ambv/zzyzx/README.rst

 Don't put the repo path in Dropbox as it doesn't support symlinks and your other computers will see a lot of duplicate files.

+The Markdown export is not perfect because the HTML syntax used by Apple Notes is pretty strange.
+I did what I could, tested against a few hundred notes against macOS Sierra and iOS 10.2 (they are not consistent between each other either).

 Changes
 -------